pnp/blog/content/post/sharepoint-community-call-june-8th-2021.md

 This call was delivered on Tuesday, June 8, 2021.
 The call agenda is reflected below with direct links to specific sections.
-You can jump directly to a specific topic by clicking on the topic\'s timestamp which will redirect your browser to that topic in the recording published on the [Microsoft 365 Community YouTube Channel](https://aka.ms/m365pnp-videos).
+You can jump directly to a specific topic by clicking on the topic's timestamp which will redirect your browser to that topic in the recording published on the [Microsoft 365 Community YouTube Channel](https://aka.ms/m365pnp-videos).